123sites/Blog-Site/README.md

 - Express
 - Sequelize
 - JavaScript
-- Can be used with Insomnia
+- Can be used with Heroku